harikirank/ETL-pipeline-to-load-data-from-REST-API-into-Redshift/README.md

 # Weather Data Ingestion from OpenWeatherMap API
-# An AWS data pipeline for ingesting the Weather data from the OpenWeatherMap into Redshift.
+# Data pipeline for ingesting the Weather data from the OpenWeatherMap REST API into AWS Redshift Data Warehouse.

 # Prerequisites
 * A good understanding of AWS Services: Git and Github basics, AWS Codebuild, S3, VPC, Airflow, Glue, MWAA, IAM and Redshift.